Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 IN.
 What does the word mean catechism?

 ABOUT.
-Catechism, translated from Greek, means announcement, verbal instruction; and according to the use from the time of the apostles, by this name is signified the original doctrine of Orthodox faith Christian, which is necessary for every Christian (see: Luke 1:4; Acts 18:25).
+The Catechism, translated from Greek, means announcement, oral instruction; and according to its use from the times of the apostles, this name signifies the original teaching about Orthodox faith Christian, what every Christian needs (see: Luke 1:4; Acts 18:25).”

-In the indicated text of the Gospel of Luke we read: "That you may know the solid foundation of the doctrine in which you have been instructed."
-In the original Greek, the form "was instructed" corresponds to the form of the passive aorist κατηχήθης from the verb κατηχέω already known to us.
-In the Acts of the Holy Apostles, a descriptive form with a passive perfect participle of the same verb ὴυ κατηχημένος is used, which is rendered similarly to the first in the Russian translation: “He was instructed in the first principles of the way of the Lord.”
+In the indicated text of the Gospel of Luke we read: “So that you may know the solid foundation of the teaching in which you have been instructed.”
+In the original Greek, the form “was instructed” corresponds to the passive aorist form κατηχήθης from the verb κατηχέω already known to us.
+In the Acts of the Apostles, a descriptive form is used with the passive perfect participle of the same verb ὴυ κατηχημένος, which in the Russian translation is rendered similarly to the first: “He was instructed in the rudiments of the way of the Lord.”

 Chronology